Dylan-vrl/com304-go2/README.md

 We also explored training our modle on the Isaac simulator.
 By lack of time, we couldn't produce a final model.
 You can still find all the related code in the [isaac folder](isaac).

 - [go2](go2) folder contains the source code to control the robot manually and autonomously through ethernet, WiFi or locally on the robot computer
-- [isaac](isaac) folder contains the source code for the Isaac training pipeline
+- [isaac](isaac) folder contains the source code for the Isaac Lab task definition